oneslash/rs-kafka/README.md

 ## Producer

-This is a higher-level producer API for Kafka and is provided by the module `kafka::producer`.
+This is a higher-level producer API for Kafka and is provided by the module `kafkang::producer`.
 It provides convenient automatic partition assignment capabilities through partitioners.
 This is the API a client application of this library wants to use for sending messages to Kafka.

 ## KafkaClient

-`KafkaClient` in the `kafka::client` module is the central point of this API.
+`KafkaClient` in the `kafkang::client` module is the central point of this API.
 However, this is a mid-level abstraction for Kafka rather suitable for building higher-level APIs.
 Applications typically want to use the already mentioned `Consumer` and `Producer`.